 He was appointed the head of the 1996 Press Caravan at Brazil’s Fenasoft tradeshow, where he delivered the presentation speech at the Max award ceremony.
 He was also a speaker on a Fenasoft conference panel titled “Technology and Education,” where simultaneous translation was provided in English, German, Japanese, Portuguese, and Spanish.

 English created what may have been the first completely computer-generated television commercial.
 It was broadcast in 1982 over WTXX (channel 20 in Waterbury, Connecticut).
 He used an Apple IIe for the animation and an Apple II+ (with a customized AlphaSyntauri synthesizer) for the music and sound effects.
 The two computers were synched together at the television station, where the “Mr. Video” commercial was transferred to videotape for broadcast.

 Academically, English has a B.A. and M.A. in English Literature from Wake Forest University and an M.A. in Cinema Studies from New York University.
 He has also completed most of the requirements for a Ph.D. in Cinema Studies from New York University.
-For his doctoral work, English’s principal areas of study were narrative structure, the American avant-garde, and silent films of the 1920s.
+For his doctoral work, English’s principal areas of study were narrative structure, German and Soviet films of the 1920s, and American avant-garde films.